jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 available).

 The upper layer accesses the radio using the Radio HAL API.
-Events that are triggered by the device (packet received, transmission finished) are indicated by the event notification mechanism, described below.
+Events that are triggered by the device (packet received, transmission finished, PLL locked) are indicated by the event notification mechanism, described below.

 ## 4.2 Bottom-Half Processor
 The Bottom-Half (BH) processor is a component to offload the IRQ processing to